blacknon/lssh/cmd/lssh/README.md

     -r port                                     HTTP Reverse Dynamic port forward mode.
 Specify a port.
 Only single connection works.
     -M port:/path/to/remote                     NFS Dynamic forward mode.
 Specify a port:/path/to/remote.
 Only single connection works.
     -m port:/path/to/local                      NFS Reverse Dynamic forward mode.
 Specify a port:/path/to/local.
 Only single connection works.
+    -S port:/path/to/remote                     SMB Dynamic forward mode.
+Specify a port:/path/to/remote.
+Only single connection works.
+    -s port:/path/to/local                      SMB Reverse Dynamic forward mode.
+Specify a port:/path/to/local.
+Only single connection works.
     --tunnel ${local}:${remote}                 Enable tunnel device.
 Specify ${local}:${remote} (use 'any' to request next available).
     -w                                          Displays the server header when in command execution mode.
     -W                                          Not displays the server header when in command execution mode.